Chick-fil-A worker praised for helping a woman with a baby who was being carjacked, deputies say

 As the two tangled in the parking lot, others came to help subdue the suspect, a video shared on Twitter by the sheriff's office shows.

-The sheriff's office is crediting the employee as a good Smartian who stopped the suspect from fleeing.
+The sheriff's office is crediting the employee as a good Samaritan who stopped the suspect from fleeing.

 "A major shout-out to this young man for his courage," the department said in the post.